pulp/pulp-docs/staging_docs/index.md

     ---

-    Learn why important projects rely on Pulp to manage the lifecyle of huge *Software Content* collections.
+    Learn why important projects rely on Pulp to manage the lifecycle of huge *Software Content* collections.

     [:octicons-arrow-right-24: Features](site:help/more/why-pulp/)